alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 categories: [rails, pub/sub, design pattern, decoupling]
 ---

-This artcile is about implmenting a simple publisher/subscriber model in rails using [ActiveSupport::Notifications (ASN)](http://api.rubyonrails.org/classes/ActiveSupport/Notifications.html).
+This article is about implementing a simple publisher/subscriber model in Rails using [ActiveSupport::Notifications (ASN)](http://api.rubyonrails.org/classes/ActiveSupport/Notifications.html).
 Exploring problem areas where PUBSUB can improve modularity and reduce coupling.
 We would also upgrade our basic implementation to cater to common use cases.

 - [A little about PUB/SUB?](#about-pub-sub)
 - [Implementing basic publisher & subscriber; lets get it on](#basic-implementation)